Jack Tizard: Early life and family

 Tizard was born on 25 February 1919 in the town of Stratford in the North Island of New Zealand, where his father was a police constable.

 Tizard's father, John Marsh Tizard, was born in 1885 in the small mining township of Cromwell on the South Island of New Zealand.
 In 1910, John married Lionelle Washington Ward and commenced training with the police.
 His father had died in 1908 and in 1913 his mother Emma, Jack's grandmother, moved with most of her ten children, of whom John was the oldest surviving son, to Timaru, where worked as a policeman in Timaru until being transferred to Stratford in 1916.

 Tizard's parents both contracted tuberculosis.
 In 1920 the family moved to Tokaanu, a village near Lake Taupō where there were hot springs beneficial to health.
 Lionelle died there in 1922, aged 33, when Tizard was three years old.
 After her death, John Tizard and his three children moved back to Timaru to live with the family of Jack's grandmother, Emma.
 John Tizard died in 1924 aged 39.
 Jack Tizard and his two sisters were brought up by their grandmother and six aunts.
 Also in the household were three other orphaned grandchildren of Emma.

 Tizard's later childhood was lived through the global depression and the family suffered a degree of poverty.
 Tizard attended Timaru Boys' High School.
 His grandmother Emma died in 1935, at age 79, when Tizard was 16.
-He obtained a scholarship to Canterbury University College of the University of New Zealand in Christchurch where he chose the subjects of psychology and philosophy.
+He obtained a scholarship to Canterbury University College of the University of New Zealand in Christchurch, where he chose the subjects of psychology and philosophy.
 He was fortunate to have as a philosophy lecturer the renowned philosopher of logic and scientific method, Karl Popper, who had moved to New Zealand in 1937 after the Nazis came to power in his native Austria.
-Jack was very strongly influenced in his later commitment to scientific methodology by Karl Popper.
+Tizard was very strongly influenced in his later commitment to scientific methodology by Karl Popper.
 Popper described Tizard as 'the best student I had in New Zealand'.

 Tizard obtained a first class degree in 1940 and was given the award of the University of New Zealand's Senior Scholar in Philosophy.